Healthdirect Free Australian health advice you can count on.

 Learn more about the function and role of the pelvic floor muscles here.

-A pessary (a small plastic or silicone device) can be inserted high up into your vagina to provide support to the vaginal wall.
+Your doctor or specialist physiotherapist may recommend a pessary — a small plastic or silicone device.
+The pessary can be inserted high up into your vagina to provide support to your vaginal wall.

-Oestrogen cream can make your vagina less dry and help prevent urinary tract infections.
+Oestrogen cream can make your vagina less dry and improve the tissue quality of the vaginal wall.
+This can be helpful if you have had repeated urinary tract infections.

 Surgery